AMRI-Lab/AutoQSM/README.md

 code: It contains the source codes for training and testing.

-model/vnet/model_final_1.hdf5: Weights of AutoQSM
+models/vnet/model_final_1.hdf5: Weights of AutoQSM.

+test_data: one data for testing.

 ###Usage
 ##Test
 You can run code/test.py to test the network performance on the provided data.
-The results will be in the 'results' directory
+The output will be in the 'results' directory
 For test on your own data.
-You can use "data_predict" function as shown in test_demo.py files
+You can use "data_predict" function as shown in test.py files

 ##train
 If you want to train AutoQSM by yourself. code/train.py can be used as a reference.